- 39 Reviews

 KeePass is also a platform with 5 apps listed on AlternativeTo.
 Browse all 5 apps for KeePass.

-auto-form-filler browser-integration customizable encrypted-passwords extensible form-filler local-client local-storage multi-factor-authentication multi-language offline-access password-generator password-manager password-protection password-recovery password-safe passwords-keeper plugin-api portable scriptable security-focused
+auto-form-filler browser-integration customizable encrypted-passwords extensible form-filler integrated-password-generator integrated-search local-client local-storage multi-factor-authentication multi-language offline-access password-encryption password-generator password-manager password-protection password-recovery password-safe passwords-keeper plugin-api portable scriptable security-focused sorting-by-folder

 Make this page better by adding screenshots to KeePass.